eclipse-archived/ceylon-lang.org/documentation/1.1/faq/language-design.md

 The "best" default is the _most restrictive_ option.
-Otherwise, the developer of a module might accidently make something something shared that they don't intend to make shared, and be forced to either continue to support the unintentionally-shared operation for the rest of the life of the module, or break clients.
+Otherwise, the developer of a module might accidently make something shared that they don't intend to make shared, and be forced to either continue to support the unintentionally-shared operation for the rest of the life of the module, or break clients.
 There would be nothing the